 Taking a Look at Our Obsessions with “Things”

 In ancient times, a man’s life was measured by what he left to his sons when he died.
 Perhaps that value has come down through the ages and is somehow stuck in our DNA.
-Because today, we all seem to be in some kind of a race to accumulate shiny new objects, whether that is a new home, car, jewelry, clothes, the latest electronics, or even more stunning purchases like a yacht or airplane if we are really rich.
-Mitt Romney, for example, recently built a mansion in California with an elevator for is cars!
-We do all of this accumulating while spouting the same old platitudes about happiness – how it comes from within; how it is built buy wonderful relationships and good health.
+Today, we all seem to be in some kind of a race to accumulate shiny new objects, whether that is a new home, car, jewelry, clothes, the latest electronics, or even more stunning purchases like a yacht or airplane if we are really rich.
+Mitt Romney, for example, recently built a mansion in California with an elevator for his cars!
+We do all of this accumulating while spouting the same old platitudes about happiness – how it comes from within, how it is built by wonderful relationships and good health.
 And yet, we still pursue happiness by accumulating shiny objects.
 Why?
 Well, there is a body of research that has begun to accumulate in a field known as “positive psychology.”
-While it is by no means as solid as years’ long studies of rats on a particular medication, it does give us some insight.
+While it is by no means as solid as years-long studies of rats on a particular medication, it does give us some insight.

 The Solution – Experiences Trump Things

-Of course, we cannot avoid accumulating materials things.
+Of course, we cannot avoid accumulating material things.
 We need shoes on our feet, a roof over our heads, cars to get to and from, and food on our tables.
-We also feel that certain things give us conveniences that are important – televisions, computers, cell phones, etc. Just ask any student how s/he would get by without a PC or laptop?
-But there are a lot of other things that we might want to think about more carefully, in terms of what we now know about happiness.
-Here’s 3 methods for making the move to “buying” experiences instead of things.
+We also feel that certain things give us conveniences that are important – televisions, computers, cell phones, etc. Just ask any student how s/he would get by without a PC or laptop.
+But there are a lot of other things that we might want to think about more carefully in terms of what we now know about happiness.
+Here are 3 methods for making a move to “buying” experiences instead of things.